SteeltoeOSS/Documentation/docs/management/mappings.md

 See the [HTTP Access](/docs/3/management/using-endpoints#http-access) section to see the overall steps required to enable HTTP access to endpoints in an ASP.NET Core application.

+To add the actuator to the service container and map its route, use the `hostBuilder.AddMappingsActuator` extension method from `ManagementHostBuilderExtensions`.

-To add the mappings actuator to the service container, use the `AddMappingsActuator()` extension method from `EndpointServiceCollectionExtensions`.
+Alternatively, first, add the mappings actuator to the service container, use the `AddMappingsActuator()` extension method from `EndpointServiceCollectionExtensions`.

-To add the mappings actuator middleware to the ASP.NET Core pipeline, use the `UseMappingsActuator()` extension method from `EndpointApplicationBuilderExtensions`.
+Then add the mappings actuator middleware to the ASP.NET Core pipeline, using the `Map<MappingsEndpoint>()` extension method from `ActuatorRouteBuilderExtensions`.